LAWCOMM 713 - Intellectual Property

 Students who complete this course successfully should demonstrate:

-- Effective written communication and legal research through the completion of a research essay
+- Effective written communication and legal research through the completion of a research essay; and

 Assessment and class participation